ManoManoTech/homer/README.md

 ![Homer](./docs/assets/homer256.png)

-Homer is a Slack bot intended to help you to **share your Gitlab merge requests**.
+Homer is a **Slack** bot intended to help you to easily **share and follow Gitlab merge requests**.

 ## Why Homer?

 At ManoMano, we were a bit tired of reading Gitlab emails to try keeping up to date with merge request updates.

-Since we use Slack, we decided to create a bot that would help us share and track the progress of our merge requests:
+Since we use Slack, we decided to create a bot that would help us to share our merge requests to other developers and to track their progress, so we could merge them more quickly:

 ![Slack message](./docs/assets/thread.png)